linuxdude42/mythtv/README.CMake.md

 ## Native Compiles

-  To compile a native version of MythTV, issue the following commands.
+  To compile a native version of MythTV, change into the **root** directory of your checkout (not the mythtv directory) and issue the following commands.
+You do not need to run `configure`.

   ```
   $ cmake -S . -B mybuild -G Ninja -DCMAKE_INSTALL_PREFIX=<install_location>